topeokubanjo-eng/House-Price-Prediction/README.md

 ---

 ## Results & Key Observations
-- Sale price shows strong relationships with overall quality, living area, and neighborhood
+- House prices are primarily driven by quality, usable living space, and location
-- Feature engineering and proper handling of categorical variables significantly improved results
+- Feature engineering and thoughtful preprocessing are the most impactful stages of the ML pipeline
-- Model performance was driven more by data preparation and feature understanding than model complexity alone
+- Advanced models are effective only after strong data foundations are established
+- Predictive accuracy is as much a data problem as it is a modeling problem

+This project reinforced a core data science principle:
+Better data understanding consistently outperforms more complex algorithms.

 ---